Ethical review of research with human participants

 Stage 2: Departmental review

 For all studies involving human participants, self-assessment is not sufficient, and the applicant should inform the Ethics Committee of the nature of the study.
 This should be done using the review form.
 A read-only copy is available for undergraduate students, who are currently unable to view or submit this form themselves.
 If an undergraduate wishes to conduct an experiment involving human subjects (e.g. for their Part II project), then they should request the assistance of a member of staff who will be able to review their proposal and submit the form.
+This should be done in two stages.
+A notification should be sent by email to the Administrator to register the project at the proposal stage giving the student's CRSID.
+This generates a URL with which the supervisor can submit a detailed application for consideration by the Committee once the project has been agreed.
+ACS students should also follow this procedure but may complete the application themselves.

 The Ethics Committee will consider your application and will offer pragmatic guidance on likely risks and legal constraints, as well as assessing the adequacy of problematic research proposals.
 In the vast majority of cases, the Ethics Committee is able to approve the proposal and the research can go ahead.
 Problematic cases will proceed to Stage 3 (see below).